Newcastle East End F.C.: Name change from Newcastle East End to Newcastle United

 Bitter local rivals from across the city, Newcastle West End, who also competed in the Northern League, had fallen into serious financial difficulties.
 Newcastle West End eventually collapsed in 1892 which then led some players and backroom staff to join with East End.
 Newcastle East End then acquired St James' Park, as it was superior to Chillingham Road.

 In December 1892, the club decided to adopt a new name for supporters as they now only had one team to support in Newcastle.
 Suggested names included Newcastle Rangers, Newcastle City and Newcastle United.
 The latter name was decided upon signifying that Newcastle now only have one team and it will unite all supporters together from their previous rivals.
 The name change was accepted by The Football Association on 22 December, but the name change was not legally constituted as Newcastle United Football Club Co.
 Ltd. until 6 September 1895.

+Community club

+In 1995, Newcastle East End was reformed as a community football club based at Stotts Road in Walkergate, with over 30 teams including boys, girls, men's and women's teams.